- What does GUI testing mean?

-GUI testing for beginners
+- GUI testing methodology

 Many people interact with different software on a personal computer, laptop, or mobile phone almost daily.
 Fast technology development has led to a significant increase in competition among development teams.
 As a result, all programs are characterized by attractive visual design, ease of use, and reliability.